-- Apologetics: Classical Issues

-- Church History I

-- Counseling from the Scriptures

-The Foundational Biblical Studies Program requires the successful completion of seven CORE courses and one ELECTIVE course.
+- Fall 2025: TUESDAY: September 2, 9, 16, 23, 30; October 7, 14, 21, 28; November 4, 11, 18. - Winter 2026: TUESDAY: January 6, 13, 20, 27; February 3, 10, 17, 24; March 3, 10, 17, 24. - Spring 2026: TUESDAY: March 31; April 7, 14, 21, 28; May 5, 12, 19, 26; June 2, 9, 16.
+"I was astonished at how my views and understanding of the Bible, history, current events, and my own walk with Jesus became clearer and so much more meaningful" FOUNDATIONAL BIBLICAL STUDIES Program Objective: To develop Christian leaders by equipping them with a foundational biblical, theological and ministerial education.
+The Foundational Biblical Studies Program requires the successful completion of seven FOUNDATIONAL courses and one ADVANCED course.
 Each course consists of twenty-four hours of classroom instruction.
-Courses meet once a week on Tuesdays, for two hours, for the duration of the twelve weeks.
-If a course date falls on a holiday, then it will be at your Instructors discretion on how to make up the hours lost/missed.
-When classes are cancelled due to weather and/or a special situation, students will be notified by phone/text/e-mail and class time will be rescheduled.
+Courses meet once a w eek on Tuesdays, for two hours, for the duration of the twelve weeks.
+If a course date falls on a holiday, then it will be at yo ur Instructors discretion on how to make up the hours lost/missed.
+When classes are cancelled due to weather and/or a sp ecial situation, students will be notified by phone/text/e-mail and class time will be rescheduled.
+FOUNDATIONAL BIBLICAL COURSES Apologetics Classical Issues Church History I Counseling from the Scripture Essential Christian Doctrine How to Study the Bible New Testament Survey Old Testament Survey Apologetics Classical Issues: